THE NAME: ELUL“I

 from Sefer Ha’maamorim Meluket, Vol. 3, p.
 363.

-in 1698 of the Rabbi Israel Baal Shem Tov, the revealer of the Chassidic
+in 1698 of Rabbi Yisrael ben Eliezer, the Baal Shem Tov, the revealer

-movement --on the same date!--in 1734.
-It presents a precious opportunity
+of the Chassidic movement --on the same date!--in 1734.
+It presents a

 - Respect and care for every single Jew,